nirajsoft01/Task_6_Text_Classification/README.md

 - Python (version 3.6 or higher)
 - Libraries such as pandas, scikit-learn, nltk, and joblib

-You can install the required libraries using the provided `requirements.txt` file.

-## Installation

 To install the necessary libraries, run the following command: